Tutorials Design Patterns in C#

 Next: Dependency Injection Pattern — Complete Guide

-Practice: Add one small feature using today's pattern — commit with feat(design-patterns): article-27.
+Practice: Apply today's pattern in one module — commit with feat(patterns): article-27.

 FAQ

-Specification Pattern helps ShopNest Enterprise Architecture implement Background Jobs using C# 12 LINQ with EF Core where applicable.
+Specification helps ShopNest Enterprise Architecture implement Background Jobs with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?